 2011 Meritage – Tawse

 This incredible wine is made from the fruit of the highest quality hand picked and aged 18 months in French oak barrels, this superior blend was assembled from 36% Merlot, 32% Cabernet Sauvignon / Cab Sau and 32% Cabernet Franc / Cab Franc.
 Here is a young wine with considerable potential for aging.
 The nose is expressive, Merlot contributing to a vibrant fruit – we have in mind blackberry scents and blackcurrant – and darker notes and a touch of lavender which comes from the Cabernet.
 18 months in French oak barrels have certainly refined the wine.
 The fruit is also dominant on the palate with notes of cranberry, raspberry and a hint of cedar.
 With crisp acidity and a strong structure, this wine worthy of your cellar you will surely delight for years to come!
-It retails $ 60.15 in private import or domain.
+Learn more here.

 Tawse, 2016 Winery Of the Year!

 Some time after my departure Tawse Winery was named Winery of the Year in the National Wine Award Of Canada – their fourth win since 2010!
 It’s amazing all the work done by their talented team.
 It is a commitment to quality and expression of terroir essential for every decision takes Tawse inorder to create wines that speak and bring to all wine lovers.